Real Estate Agent Safety

 Nearly one in three estate agents has been the victim of abuse whilst on viewings.
+This risk to estate agent safety needs fixing.
+At Peoplesafe, we are making it a mission of ours.

 Estate agents are at considerable risk of violence and aggression on a day-to-day basis, as they engage with the public in enclosed properties.
 Yet a recent survey carried out across 1,000 UK estate agents found that over half of them had no safety procedures in place to protect staff carrying out viewings or valuations alone.
+The personal safety for real estate agents shouldn’t be compromised.
+These alarming stats show why the implementation of personal safety devices for real estate agents are more important than perhaps thought.

 • 30% of the Estate Agents questioned had been the victims of verbal abuse